Citizen Revolution Movement: Ideas

 It has been described as representing socialism of the 21st century.

 On August the 28th 2021, the Citizen’s Revolution Movement laid out its principles, describing them in these terms:

 We define ourselves as a contemporary leftist organization, pluralist, humanist, feminist, and environmentalist.
 We define ourselves as a progressive, anti-colonial, and anti-capitalist political movement, constituted for political action, contesting access to power and the formulation and implementation of progressive policies that promote good living, through the exercise of politics as a form of service to promote the common good and the self-determination of peoples.
 We identify with the postulates of the contemporary left, which recognizes forms of property that fulfill their social and environmental function, which tends to progressively intervene in the primary and secondary distribution of wealth to achieve equality and promote economic growth, and which, through the State and the functioning of the market at the service of society, generate post-capitalist societies.
 Along these lines, we affirm our process of building our own model of Socialism of Good Living.
 We are a solidarity organization that embraces the causes of fighting neocolonial and patriarchal domination, for social justice, and the defense of the common good and the dignity of Ecuador and the world.
 We dream of a more humane country and world.

+It has also been described as Centre-left.